2000 Canadian federal election

-The federal government called an early election after being in office for just over three years (with a maximum allowed mandate of five years).
+The federal government called an early election after being in office for close to three and a half years (with a maximum allowed mandate of five years).
 The governing Liberal Party of Canada won a third consecutive majority government, winning more seats than in 1997.
 The Canadian Alliance only made minor gains, and an Eastern breakthrough did not happen.
 The Bloc Québécois, New Democratic Party and the Progressive Conservatives all suffered slight losses.